raymondlouie/MPF-BML/README.md

 J_MPF = MPF_run(msa_bin_unique,weight_seq_unique,num_mutants_combine_array,phi_opt,options_MPF)

+where the inputs are:

-where msa_bin_unique is a binary potts extension of the original MSA (which is produced by the provided function binMatAfterComb), weight_seq_unique is the weighting of each sequence in msa_bin_unique, num_mutants_combine_array is the number of mutants at each residue after mutant combining, phi_opt is the mutant combining factor obtained from step 1 (this can be manually set by the user, though this should also be manually set in the binMatAfterComb function)
+msa_bin_unique  - a binary potts extension of the original MSA (which is produced by the provided function binMatAfterComb) weight_seq_unique  -  the weighting of each sequence in msa_bin_unique (which is produced by the provided function binMatAfterComb) num_mutants_combine_array  -  the number of mutants at each residue after mutant combining (which is produced by the provided function binMatAfterComb) phi_opt  - the mutant combining factor obtained from step 1.
+This can be manually set by the user, though this should also be manually set in the binMatAfterComb function.

+The output is a flattened vector of the fields/couplings (the matr

 Any questions or comments, please email raylouie@hotmail.com